top of page

 GLOBAL JUSTICE

-The Major in Global Justice will reimagine the study of modern political thought and the social contract in a global frame.
-The Pathway will be based on specifically-designed seminars that will address the five great questions shaping the forms of justice and injustice worldwide today, opening students to the most critical thinkers and traditions of our democratic inheritance.
+The proposed Major in Global Justice reimagines the study of modern legal and political thought and the social contract in a global frame.
+The pathway will be based on specifically-designed seminars that will address the six great questions shaping the forms of justice and injustice worldwide today, opening students to the most critical thinkers and traditions of our democratic inheritance.
+Once fully designed and approved for enrollment by the CSU Chancellor's Office, the pathway will offer an intensive list of transdisciplinary courses taught by CPP’s top faculty in the Humanities and Sciences.
+The idea behind the Global Justice Seminars will be to train students to read and interpret the transformative texts drawn from the global democratic tradition, while reorienting their points of entry into the moral, political, and legal universe from which modern ideals and institutions for justice emerge.

 Freedom is unarguably the most fundamental idea in scientific and philosophical conceptions of human life.
 In truth, no investigation of our social and moral life can do without touching upon either the cognitive dimensions of freedom or the logic of force that physically constitutes it.
 What is it that makes the idea of freedom so vital to human existence and to the relationship between humanity and other life forms?
-Certainly, this vitality of the concept cannot be attributed solely to freedom’s cognitive and worldly value: for instance, the right of human beings to physically move and their liberty to think freely.
 Indeed, it is often claimed that freedom is our only truly universal moral imperative, expressed by every human collectivity and social formation as a normative claim that everyone ought to have such liberties to move and think.
+What are the consequences of this universal humanism?
+And how must democratic ideals and institutions respond to its coming deformities and promises?

 whatisfreedom.jpeg